Heedsauce/Capstone/README.md

 if you want to use my config file just download the Final-motioneye-config.tar.gz and import it from the GUI My config has it running at 30fps and a resolution of 1280 x 1024 which is the maximum for the Pi Camera 3

+# Website
+There is also a website on this page aswell to run locally on your machine.
+Download the Zip file and Open it in your favorite coding application Open the terminal and type in python proxy.py